codez-runz-repeatz/mllp-bird/README.md

 - Uses a configurable mapping file (`hl7-mapping.json`) to transform HL7 fields to JSON keys
 - Sends the mapped JSON to the Lyrebird Health API (`/partnerapi/v1/appointments/`) with an API key
 - Sends HL7 ACK responses to the sender
+- Fully cross-platform: build standalone binaries for macOS, Linux, and Windows

 ## Prerequisites
 - Node.js (v18 or newer recommended)